View Document Text

 12

-LNW Wealth Management, LLC
+Laird Norton Wetherby Wealth Management, LLC

 Part 2A of Form ADV

-companies are often based on subjective measures, and may include corporate self-reporting, different and
+such ratings are often based on subjective measures, and may include corporate self-reporting, different and

 inconsistent third-party rating systems, as well as data points that are associated with positive or negative

-positive impact in the areas identified, or that successfully avoid some or most of the ESG risks noted, will
+companies that do have a positive impact in the areas identified, or that successfully avoid some or most

-not have favorable financial returns.
-Accordingly, their stock prices could underperform their peers despite
+impact-investing related risks, will not have favorable financial returns.
+Accordingly, their stock prices could

-alignment with ESG objectives.
+underperform their peers despite alignment with impact objectives.

 Risks Specific To Private Funds